Skip to main contentSkip to navigation

 - Exactly 10 panels.

-- Character identical in every panel.
+- Same character identity in every panel.

 what each panel means